mattstermiller/koffee/README.md

     - Press `U` to redo the last action that was undone.
 Note that performing any action after an undo will clear the redo list.

 #### Other
+- Open the selected file or folder's properties with `Alt + Enter`
 - Open a second window for easier file comparison or moves with `Ctrl + n`
 - Open Windows Explorer at your current location with `Ctrl + Shift + e`
 - Open the commandline tool (configured in the Settings window) at your current location with `Ctrl + Shift + c`